 Twitter updates don’t always have the majority in mind

 Sometimes, Twitter makes changes that sound a little unnecessary.

-The 280-character update is a perfect example – it’s an update that didn’t get a lot of use in testing, but has very specific applications in which it’s incredibly helpful.
+The Twitter 280 characters update is a perfect example – it’s an update that didn’t get a lot of use in testing.
+Still, it has very specific applications in which it’s incredibly helpful.